 Term Description Action An OCCI base type.
-Represent an invocable operation on a Entity sub-type instance or collection thereof.
+Represents an invocable operation on a Entity sub-type in- stance or collection thereof.
 Attribute A type in the OCCI Core Model.
-Describes the name and properties of attribut found in Entity types.
+Describes the name and properties of attributes found in Entity types.
 Category A type in the OCCI Core Model and the basis of the OCCI type identification mechanism.
-The parent type of Kind. capabilities In the context of Entity sub-types capabilities refer to the OCCI Attributes ar · OCCI Actions exposed by an entity instance.
+The parent type of Kind. capabilities In the context of Entity sub-types capabilities refer to the OCCI Attributes and OCCI Actions exposed by an entity instance .
 Client An OCCI client.
-Collection A set of Entity sub-type instances all associated to a particular Kind or Mix instance.
+Collection A set of Entity sub-type instances all associated to a particular Kind or Mixin instance.
 Entity An OCCI base type.
-The parent type of Resource and Link. entity instance An instance of a sub-type of Entity but not an instance of the Entity type itse onered modernos The OCCI model defines two sub-types of Entity, the Resource type and the Lin type.
-However, the term entity instance is defined to include any instance of sub-type of Resource or Link as well.
+The parent type of Resource and Link. entity instance An instance of a sub-type of Entity but not an instance of the Entity type itself.
+The OCCI model defines two sub-types of Entity, the Resource type and the Link type.
+However, the term entity instance is defined to include any instance of a sub-type of Resource or Link as well.
 Kind A type in the OCCI Core Model.
-A core component of the OCCI classification Titlia system.
+A core component of the OCCI classification system.
 Link An OCCI base type.
-A Link instance associate one Resource instance with another Mixin A type in the OCCI Core Model.
-A core component of the OCCI classification IVIIXIII system. mix-in An instance of the Mixin type associated with an entity instance .
-The "mix-in IIIIX-III concept as used by OCCI only applies to instances, never to Entity types. model attribute OCCI An internal attribute of a the Core Model which is not client discoverable.
-Open Cloud Computing Interface.
-OCCI base type OCCI Action One of Entity, Resource, Link or Action. see Action.
-OCCI Attribute A client discoverable attribute identified by an instance of the Attribute typ 0.661.6 Examples are occi.core.title and occi.core.summary.
+A Link instance associates one Resource instance with another.
+Mixin A type in the OCCI Core Model.
+A core component of the OCCI classification system. mix-in An instance of the Mixin type associated with an entity instance.
+The "mix-in" 461 concept as used by OCCI only applies to instances, never to Entity types. model attribute An internal attribute of a the Core Model which is not client discoverable.
+OCCI Open Cloud Computing Interface.
+OCCI base type One of Entity, Resource, Link or Action.
+OCCI Action see Action.
+OCCI Attribute A client discoverable attribute identified by an instance of the Attribute type.
+Examples are occi.core.title and occi.core.summary.
 OCCI Category see Category.
 OCCI Entity see Entity.
 OCCI Kind see Kind.
 OCCI Link see Link.
 OCCI Mixin see Mixin.
 OGF Open Grid Forum.
 Resource An OCCI base type.
-The parent type for all domain-specific Resource sub-types resource instance See entity instance .
-This term is considered obsolete. tag A Mixin instance with no attributes or actions defined. template A Mixin instance which if associated at instance creation-time pre-populate certa attributes. type One of the types defined by the OCCI Core Model.
-The Core Model types a Category, Attribute, Kind, Mixin, Action, Entity, Resource and Link. concrete type/sub-type A concrete type/sub-type is a type that can be instantiated.
+The parent type for all domain-specific Resource sub-types. resource instance See entity instance .
+This term is considered obsolete. tag A Mixin instance with no attributes or actions defined. template A Mixin instance which if associated at instance creation-time pre-populate certain attributes. type One of the types defined by the OCCI Core Model.
+The Core Model types are Category, Attribute, Kind, Mixin, Action, Entity, Resource and Link. concrete type/sub-type A concrete type/sub-type is a type that can be instantiated.
 URI Uniform Resource Identifier.
-Uniform Resource Locator.
 URL Uniform Resource Locator.
+462 URN Uniform Resource Name.